covid-19 response to uk & USA prisons

 provision of in cell instruments

-Studio Projects represent a major undertaking for my design practice.
+Studio initiative represent a major undertaking for my design practice.
 Years of ethnographic & primary research provide the starting point for our co-creative conversations.
-Studio Projects are self commissioned and result in a sustainable social enterprise or initiative that provides impact and longevity.

 Covid19 and the pandemic created a brutal time for all.
 In prison, lockdown translated as being locked up for 23 hours and 40 minutes a day, with next to nothing in terms of engagement.